tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@mrgamerrr/index.md

 ### Help I need?

 I know almost everything in HTML and CSS.
-Just started to learn javascript ypu can say i am a complete noob in it
+Just started to learn javascript you can say i am a complete noob in it.

 ### How to contact me?